-Compared to the work of Chandraker [5, 6, 7], we note that a similar BRDF invariant equation is derived.
+Compared to the work of Chandraker [6], [7], [8], we note that a similar BRDF invariant equation is derived.
 However, our derivation is in the light field setup and lends better physical intuition (Fig. 2).
 Moreover, our resolution of the shape ambiguity is distinct and offers several advantages.
-To be specific, the work of Chandraker assumes a constant viewing direction over the image, which can generate one more equation when solving the linear system (9), so directly recovering depth is possible.
-However, we cannot adopt it under the light-field setup.
+To be specific, the work of Chandraker assumes a constant viewing direction over the image, which can generate one more equation when solving the linear system (11), so directly recovering depth is possible.
+However, this is not true in the general perspective camera case.
 Instead, we directly solve the PDE, using a polynomial shape prior introduced next (Sec.
 5.1).
-Furthermore, a homogeneous BRDF is also assumed in [5, 6, 7] to obtain depth directly.
-Our solution, on the other hand, is capable of dealing with spatiallyvarying BRDFs since we solve the PDE instead.
-Finally, while [5, 6, 7] are very sensitive to noise, we achieve robustness through multiple virtual viewpoints provided by the light field (Fig. 3a) and the polynomial regularization, as shown in the next section.
+Furthermore, a homogeneous BRDF is also assumed in [6], [7], [8] to obtain depth directly.
+Our solution, on the other hand, is capable of dealing with spatiallyvarying BRDFs since we solve the PDE instead, as shown in the following section.
+Finally, while [6], [7], [8] are very sensitive to noise, we achieve robustness through multiple virtual viewpoints provided by the light field (Fig. 5a) and the polynomial regularization, as shown in the next section.